 Each fruit and vegetable has a prime time when it's at its seasonal best.
 This means they tend to be cheaper and taste better.

-The flavours of the month for February are leeks and savoy cabbage.
+The flavours of the month for April are cucumber and Kale.

 For those who attended Sue's Wellbeing Weight loss Workshop here is the recipe for her Beetroot cake.